 Again, it’s all about choosing the amount of effort you’re willing to put in!

 The nice thing is that sauces can usually be made several days in advance, if you’re going that route.

-- Strawberry Sauce, Raspberry Sauce, or Blueberry Sauce
+Fruit sauce!
+Homemade Raspberry Sauce, Strawberry Sauce, or Blueberry Sauce

 Pavlova Dessert Board Garnish Ideas

 While you can definitely keep it to just mini Pavlovas, whipped cream, fruit, and sauce... garnishes and toppings can be a lot of fun also.
 A few ideas:

 Fresh mint leaves (I like to cut them into thin strips - chiffonade).

 Citrus twists or spirals*